Liaoqitian/Exam-Generation/questions/python/nibonacciFamily/README.md

 # Nibonacci Family
-> Tests for skills on recursion and string slicing
+> Similar but different to the widely-known Fibonacci sequence, this question tests for skills on recursion and string slicing on slightly more difficult sequences.
 ## Table of Contents
 - [Variants](#variants)
 - [Structure](#structure)